Our TAX STRATEGY

 The Company will avail itself to tax relief and allowances as permitted by law, however, we will not engage in tax schemes that are contrary to the clear intentions of tax legislation.

 We will use tax planning within the confines of the above and the intent of such planning will support the overall business strategy, as well as ensure that commercial transactions are structured in a tax-efficient way.
 Consideration will be given in arriving at such tax planning decisions, to ensure that such decisions would not adversely impact on our reputation with our stakeholders.

 We use external tax advisors to ensure that we receive the necessary technical guidance to ensure these tax planning concepts are adhered to.

 UKG seeks to have a transparent and constructive relationship with HMRC; acting in an open and honest manner.
 We engage with HMRC in a number of ways evidencing this approach, including, but not limited to the following:

-- timely response to correspondence with its advisors; and
+- timely response to correspondence with HMRC covering all taxes, in conjunction with our advisors; and

-- engagement of advisors to ensure compliance with the relevant legislation and to seek non-statutory clearance from HMRC (where appropriate), in the event complex business strategies are entered into and result in aspects of tax that are left open to interpretation.
+- engagement of advisors to ensure compliance with the relevant legislation and to seek non-statutory clearance from HMRC (where appropriate), in the event complex business strategies are entered into and result in aspects of the tax treatment of them that are left open to interpretation.